$264,889Average Value$152Average Price per Sq Ft16Homes For Sale

 East End residents can shop for groceries at Aldi, Lidl, Wegmans and Weis Markets, all clustered around Dual Highway.
 This collection of shopping centers is also home to several eateries, including popular brunch spot J’s Diner and Tortuga Bar and Grill.
 J’s Diner, only open until the early afternoon, has twice been voted the best breakfast spot in the Tri-State by Hagerstown Magazine’s Hot List for creative dishes like its crab hash, while Tortuga offers a Caribbean-American fusion menu, draft beer and a comfortable dining room with several TVs for customers looking to watch baseball and soccer.
 The nearby Pennsylvania Dutch Market is also a draw for locals.
 “It’s only open Thursday, Friday and Saturday, but on those days, that parking lot really fills up quickly,” Bayer says.
 There are multiple active vendors in the market, including the Hagerstown Dutch Bakery and the Farmer’s Cook House, which serves homemade breakfast and hot lunch platters.

-East End offers many restaurants and cafes to enjoy.
+East End features a variety of restaurants and shops to explore and enjoy.

 1/2